varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/contracts.md

 #### Straddles
-A [strangle](https://www.investopedia.com/terms/s/straddle.asp) position is constructed by simultaneaously buying and selling a put and a call optionm, with the same expiration, and the same strike prices.
+A [strangle](https://www.investopedia.com/terms/s/straddle.asp) position is a _neutral strategy_ constructed by simultaneaously buying and selling a put and a call optionm, with the same expiration, and the same strike prices.

 ````{prf:example} Straddle